3 min read

 History of Tikin Xic

-Since the first place where this dish was cooked was in Isla Mujeres (which used to belong to Yucatan), both Yucatan and Quintana Roo claim Tikin Xic as traditional of their territory.
+Since the first place where this dish was cooked was in Isla Mujeres (which used to belong to Yucatan), both Yucatan and Quintana Roo claim Tikin Xic as a tradition of their territory.
 Sadly for Yucatan, Isla Mujeres is currently part of Quintana Roo.

-Due to the simplicity of its preparation, some sources indicate that the recipe for Tikin Xic dates back to pre-Columbian times, that is before the Spanish conquistadors arrived in Mexican territory.
+Due to the simplicity of its preparation, some sources indicate that the recipe for Tikin Xic dates back to pre-Columbian times before the Spanish conquistadors arrived in Mexican territory.

 Until now, the preparation of Tikin Xic has remained faithful to the original recipe and only varies in its presentation and accompaniment.
 This dish is famous on the coasts of Yucatan and Quintana Roo, and you will almost certainly find it on the menu of any seafood restaurant in the region.
 Locals eat Tikin Xic to enjoy a day at the beach with the family or at parties and special events.